Helen Turner (artist): Life and career

 Turner traveled with Chase and his class to Italy in 1904, 1905, and 1911, but otherwise appears to have shown scant interest in studying abroad, unlike other American Impressionists.

 Turner taught at the YWCA for seventeen years, starting with a newly created class on costume design.
 Beginning in 1906 she summered at the artists' colony in Cragsmoor, New York, to which she was introduced by Charles Courtney Curran; she continued there with few interruptions until 1941.
 In her early years there she rented space, but in 1910 she built a home and studio called Takusan.
 Her sister Lettie died in 1920; in 1926 she returned to New Orleans and resettled there, traveling north only for her summer sojourns.
-In New Orleans she continued to teach at the Arts and Crafts Club, where her subject was draped-model drawing.
+In New Orleans she continued to teach at the New Orleans Arts and Crafts Club, where her subject was draped-model drawing.
 She was elected an associate of the National Academy of Design in 1913, receiving 61 out of 64 votes, and was elected a full member in 1921, only the third woman to achieve the distinction and one of the first Academicians from the Southern United States.
 Furthermore, in 1916 William T. Evans nominated her an Artist Life Member of the National Arts Club; there, too, she was one of the first women accorded the honor.
 She continued to paint into the 1930s, but her eyesight gradually deteriorated; eventually she developed cataracts, and she was unable to paint at all after 1949.

 Turner lived to be nearly a hundred.
 At her death she was buried at Metairie Cemetery; the funeral was held at Trinity Episcopal Church.